uvarc/rc-website/content/post/2024-july-scratch-purge.md

 {{% callout %}}
 ## Key Points:

-- Purging of personal scratch files will start on 9/1/24.
-Files that have not been accessed since Jun 1, 2024 will be deleted on that day.
+- Purging of personal scratch files will start on Sep 1, 2024.
+Files that have not been accessed since Jun 3, 2024 will be deleted on that day.
 - Directories that have been emptied as part of the file purging process will be removed as well.
 - Scratch data should be backed up to other storage options.
 [Learn more about storage options](/userinfo/storage).